Columbus Community Hospital

 This is a full-body fitness and strength building program designed for adults who want to improve their quality of life and overall health.

-One hour individual training sessions are available for athletes of all ages.
-The cost per session is:
+One-hour individual training sessions are available for athletes of all ages.
+The cost is as follows:

 Hospital employees or families enrolling multiple athletes will receive a training discount.